 With all of the options available, there’s a high chance that like me, you’ll spend weeks trying to find a perfect name.
 Due to excessive options, after you finally end up deciding on a name, you’ll feel buyer’s remorse and want to make a different choice.

-To help you sort through all of your name options, we are launching a platform where you can get feedback on your name from your target customer.
+To help you sort through all of your name options, we are working on a platform where you can get feedback on your name from your target market.
 Stay tuned on this.
 For now, sending out a survey to some friends in your target demographic is a reliable way to help you make a decision.

 An Important Disclaimer